Riekr/jloga/README.md

 - Capable of running [external commands](#external-commands) as new analyzers
 - Convert and show data into [finos perspective](#finos-perspective)

-## File limits
+## File and memory limits
-The only limit is the amout of memory available to jloga: when a file is opened it is indexed using the specified charset then only a line number and a position on the disk is kept in memory once in a while.\
+There is no limit in file size, maximum number of lines is 2<sup>63</sup>-1.\
+Each open file is indexed keeping a reference to the position on disk each (for example) 1MB, so the heap impact is minimum even for very big files.\
 Past pages of the files are kept in memory until garbage collection starts in order to reduce disk i/o activity, due to the nature of the application, the best performance is achieved when reading files from a ssd.

+jLoga can open many 4GB log files in few senconds and with default jvm settings, you can increase heap if you have a slow disk in order to explicitly cache text pages and reduce disk accesses.

 ## External commands